French ex-minister who fought tax evasion jailed for tax fraud

 Reyl bank of Geneva was also fined 1.875 million euros ($2.02 million) for its part in the affair.

-Reporting By Chine Labbe and Simon Carraud; Writing by Brian Love; Editing by Andrew Callus
+$1 = 0.9267 euros Reporting By Chine Labbe; Writing by Brian Love; Editing by Andrew Callus